djherron/NeSy4VRD/extensibility/protocol/README.md

 rvrxxx; vr_index; vr_description
 ```

 The `vr_index` is the index position of the designated visual relationship that is to be removed.
 The `vr_description` is a 3-element, user-friendly description of the designated visual relationship at the index position specified by `vr_index`.

 The `vr_description` must match the actual visual relationship that exists at the specified `vr_index`.
 If there is a mismatch, the protocol driver script of the **NeSy4VRD workflow** will abort and report the problem.
+This is a useful **quality control mechanism** that prevents the removal of a visual relationship other than the one intended.

 *Example*: For the fourth image in the listing (above), the `rvrxxx` instruction declares an intention to remove the visual relationship at index position 4 within the image's Python list of annotated visual relationships.